-Chelsea link arms to unite with NWSL
+WSL players show solidarity with NWSL

-Chelsea link arms to unite with NWSL players over sexual misconduct allegations
+Chelsea, Aston Villa & Reading link arms to unite with NWSL players over allegations

 Last updated on .From the section Women's Football

-Chelsea players and staff joined arms before their game against Leicester on Sunday in a display of solidarity with players in the US who have made sexual misconduct allegations against a coach.
+Women's Super League teams showed solidarity with players in the United States who have made sexual misconduct allegations against a coach before their matches on Sunday.

 NWSL team North Carolina Courage sacked English head coach Paul Riley following the allegations, which he denies.